rcliao/ngConf-2017-notes/thoughts.md

 ## Context

-This document stores a couple of my personal thoughts while listening to presentations in ngConf such as what prevents me from using Angular in production.
+This document stores my personal thoughts on Angular while listening to presentations in ngConf such as what prevents me from using Angular in production and my strategies of implementing Angular in production environment.

 ## Blocking stones

+Before we start, I need to state -- **I love Angular**.
+But I'm not using Angular in production yet and not plan to use it before ngConf.
+Why?
+There are some blocking stones for me to consider using it on my work environments.

 ### Build system

-First of all, the biggest blocking point that prevents me from using Angular in production is build system and configuration.
-In my work environment, I have to make sure the Angular app works with the existing build system and allows the server side application to loads up such assets (Angular).
+First of all, the biggest blocking point that prevents me from using Angular in production is the **build system and configuration**.
+In my work, I have to make sure the Angular app works with the existing build system (GulpJS) and allows the static server to loads up built assets.

-This implies the first blocking stone to use Angular on production is actually build system.
+### Existing front-end architecture

+After that, we have a team that is jumping between React, AngularJS and even Vue.js.
+To make it worse, most recent applications are written in React with a lof of its own hacks to get custom component working.
+As this leads on, it becomes harder and harder to refactor into a single system or what not.
+Don't get me wrong, the way we are doing it now leads to framework agnostic but with a cost

+Current workflow is to code lower level reusable components in WebComponent.js and have AngularJS & React to handle higher level business logic (such as routing & domain-specific logic).
+This works well for a while, but this requires developers to know even more than just single frameowrk.
+As result, most of time, we cant really utilize a framework well and lean toward direct DOM manipulation.
+Also, this creates higher chance of bugs like sometimes we forgot to remove event listener on custom element deattach.

 ### Learning curve

-After that, in my work, we have a team that is jumping between React and AngularJS.
-To make it worse, most recent applications are written in React with a lof of its own hack to get component working.
-As this leads on, it becomes harder and harder to refactor into a single system or what not.

-Current workflow is to code reusable components in WebComponent.js and have AngularJS & React to handle higher level logic (such as routing & business logic).
-This works for a while, but this requires developers to know even more than just single frameowrk.
-As result, most of time, we cant really utilize a framework well and leaning toward direct DOM manipulation.
-This also leads to higher chance of bugs.

-### Tols

-Enough of the situation rant, third point that blocks me from using Angular on prod is the fact having a lot of tools in the framework built in (TypeScript, RxJS & new build system).
-On my end, I'm getting used to it more and more as I use Angular more on my free time.
-This makes me scared to push it to production as I will need to teach/mentor other developers to pick up knowledge.
+Enough of the situation rant, third blocking stone from using Angular on prod is the fact having a lot of tools in the framework built in (TypeScript, RxJS & new build system like SystemJS or Webpack).
+Although, I'm getting used to it more and more as I use Angular more on my free time.
+This terrifies me to use Angular to production as I will need to scale these knowledge to other developers.
 I don't think I have enough time and resouce to do that.

+On the other hand, if utilizing these tools correctly, it should reduce the time to scale knowledge as there should be enough online resouces.

 ## Future maintainence

-Assuming moving with Angular, my next concern is how we maintain application modules.
-In my work, it's very common to reuse components in between applications.
-This leads to the direction that we need a way to define common components that is reusable and sharable between applications while keeping up the speed of feature development.
+Assuming moving with Angular, my next concern is how we maintain application structures.
+In my work, it's very common to reuse components in between applications (new and old).
+This leads to the decision that we need to define common components that is reusable and sharable between applications while keeping up the speed of new feature development.

-The biggest challenge of the existing workflow is to define common elements and maintain such elements.
-For most of time, developers cant maintain this element.
-Due to that even reusing same element, UI/UX designer still would like to tweak this element on one place but not the other, which makes developer to just copy and paste the element with new tweak.
-Thus, leading to duplication of elements and higher maintainence cost.
+The biggest challenge of the existing workflow is to define common components and maintain such elements.
+For most of time, developers cant maintain this element; because even reusing same element, UI/UX designers still would like to tweak the element on one place but not the other (to avoid regression) -- which makes developer to just copy and paste the component with new tweak on new feature but not modify the old feature ones.
+Thus, leading to duplication of components and higher maintainence cost.

-Continuing Angular or what not, I need to define this workflow to create and maintain the common elements (like custom modal, custom file uploader ... etc.).
+Continuing Angular or what not, we need to define this workflow to create and maintain the common elements (like custom modal, custom file uploader ... etc.).

 Angular seems to have ngModule so that it's easier to split code and reuse.
-However, I'll need to figure out a guidelines for modules.
+However, we'll need to figure out a guidelines for modules.

 ## Advantage of Angular

-Angular has a couple unique supports out of box or some refers to high learning
-curve:
+So why Angular?
+From the conference, there a couple things that attracts me as developer to use Angular over others:

 * TypeScript
 * RxJS